Making MySQL running on Amazon EC2 redundant using MHA

 • Create necessary directories

-• Enter the host name (the same as the Name of the EC2 tag) and the IP address of the EC2 in the hosts of all servers.
+• Add the hostname (which should be the same as the EC2 tag's Name) and the EC2 IP address to the hosts file of all servers.

 MHA Manager